 15.5.5 Properties of String Instances

-String instances inherit properties from the String prototype object and their [[Class]] internal property value is "String".and String instances also have a [[PrimitiveValue]] property and a length property.
+String instances inherit properties from the String prototype object and their [[Class]] internal property value is "String".
+String instances also have a [[PrimitiveValue]] property, a length property, and a set of enumerable properties with array index names.